Hitachi Solutions India Private Limited

 • A Company established under section 8 of the Act, or a registered public trust or a registered society, registered under section 12A and 80G of the Income Tax Act, 1961, and having an established track record of at least three years in undertaking similar activities.

-• Every entity whether a trust or section 8 Company who intends to undertake any CSR activity, shall register itself with the Central Government by filing the form CSR-1 electronically with the Registrar w.e.f.
+• Every entity, whether a trust or section 8 Company who intends to undertake any CSR activity, shall register itself with the Central Government by filing the form CSR-1 electronically with the Registrar w.e.f.
 01 April 2021.

 • In case of ongoing project, the Board of a Company shall monitor the implementation of the project with reference to the approved timelines and year-wise allocation and shall be competent to make modifications, if any, for smooth implementation of the project within the overall permissible time period.

-• The Board of a Company shall satisfy itself that the funds so disbursed have been utilised for the purposes and in the manner as approved by it and the Chief Financial Officer or the person responsible for financial management shall certify to the effect.
+• The Board of a Company shall satisfy itself that the funds so disbursed have been utilized for the purposes and in the manner as approved by it and the Chief Financial Officer or the person responsible for financial management shall certify to the effect.

-5. LOCATION OF CSR EFFORTS
+7. LOCATION OF CSR EFFORTS

 The Board will decide the locations for CSR activities.

-7. FUNDING, SELECTION AND MONITORING PROCESS
+8. FUNDING, SELECTION AND MONITORING PROCESS

-HSIN will receive requests for funding of projects throughout the financial year (April to March).
 The Board will evaluate proposals received under the CSR focus areas and projects will be prioritized by assessing their impact.
-The Board will deliberate on the proposals and approve proposals for implementation at its discretion.
+The Board will deliberate on the proposals recommended by CSR Committee for implementation and approve proposals at its discretion.
+HSIN representatives will collaborate with stakeholders to monitor the status of each project and will report its findings to the CSR Committee / Board periodically.

-Any or all provisions of the CSR Policy would be subject to revision / amendment in accordance with the guidelines on the subject as may be issued from the Government from time to time or as decided by the Board of Directors of the Company.
+The CSR Policy referred to above is to be read in conjunction with Companies Act, 2013 and Companies (CSR Policy) Rules, 2014.
+Any or all provisions of the CSR Policy would be subject to revision / amendment in accordance with the guidelines on the subject as may be issued by the Government from time to time or as decided by the Board of Directors of the Company.
+The above policy guidelines are subject to review at suitable intervals and subject to revision accordingly.